Why you should experience a Khmer Apsara Dance

 Notice the graceful movements of the Apsara dancers… You’ll also see them depicted on the walls of many of the temples and reliefs at Angkor Wat.

-The apsara dance at Smile of Angkor was not only a vivid and great laser show; it was also an important insight to Cambodia’s history.
+The apsara dance at Smile of Angkor was not only a vivid and great laser show; it was also an important insight into Cambodia’s history.

 And a way to help keep it alive.